What is dual language immersion?

 HOW MANY GRADE LEVELS ARE THERE?

-For the 2018-2019 school year, we offer grades K-6.
+For the 2019-2020 school year, we offer grades K-7.
 Our long term plan is to add a grade each year until we reach 12th grade.
-We have two classrooms, one of which is our K-1 Spanish immersion and the other is a 3rd-6th combination class.
+We have four classrooms, two of which are Spanish immersion.

 Do you limit class sizes?